ExeterCodeClub/Support/timelapse/task1.md

 In python you can 'loop over' lists, which look like `[1,2,3,4,5]` or `['asfda','ashrg','abcd']` or `[1,2,'three','four']`, you can have numbers and strings in a list, and they can be as long as you like.

 A for loop runs a block of code once for each item in the list.
-The block of code must be indented, and by the same number of spaces.
+The block of code must be indented like in the example.

 In the snippet above, `i` and `ilist` are variables, which you choose the names of.
 The second variable needs to be a list, whether one that has already been created or a list expression like this `for i in [1,2,3,4]:`.